voithos/godot-precomputed-atmosphere/README.md

 ![GPU profile](profile.png)

-This is not reflective of final performance impact, as it doesn't include the sky draw pass, and Godot itself does a lot of extra passes to generate cubemaps from the sky shader.
+This is not reflective of final performance impact, as it doesn't include the sky draw pass nor aerial perspective pass, and Godot itself does a lot of extra passes to generate radiance cubemaps from the sky shader.

 In addition, the transmittance and MS LUTs don't need to be re-rendered each frame unless the atmospheric parameters change (note, sun direction is not one